oracle/bpftune/docs/bpftune-tcp-conn.rst

          BDP = BottleneckBandwidth * MinRoundTripTime

-        The algorithm works as follows; BPF maintains a map of metrics keyed by remote IP address.
-For each remote IP address, we track the minimum RTT observed across all TCP connections and the max bandwidth observed.
+        The algorithm works as follows; BPF maintains a map of metrics keyed by remote gateway.
+For each remote gateway, we track the minimum RTT observed across all TCP connections and the max bandwidth observed.
 The former tells us - as closely as we can determine - what the true RTT of the link is.
 The latter estimates the